 Life of Pi, by Yann Martel, is a story of faith and survival.

-Pi was a young boy growing up in India who suffered.
-But he found peace in religion and zoology.
+Pi had a difficult childhood in India but found peace in religion and zoology.

 Life of Pi quotes with page numbers and Chapters in chronological order.